shakfu/chuck-max/README.md

 make universal
 ```

-If you want to update and re-build the external if there are changes in the repo just type the following in the root of the project.
+If there is a need to update and re-build the external just type the following in the root of the project.

 ```bash
 git pull